Countervalue: International law

 The intentional targeting of civilians with military force, such as nuclear weapons, is prohibited by international law.
 In particular, the Fourth Geneva Convention forbids attacks on certain types of civilian targets, and Protocol I states that civilian objects are not acceptable military targets.
-(Not all states are party to Protocol I.) Nonetheless, "proportional" collateral damage is allowed, which could justify attacks on military objectives in cities.
+(Not all states are party to Protocol I.) Nonetheless, "proportionate" collateral damage is allowed, which could justify attacks on military objectives in cities.
 Many strategic military facilities like bomber airfields were located near cities.
 Command and control centers were located in Moscow; Washington, DC; and other cities.

+However, a tension exists between the strategic requirements of countervalue deterrence and the principles of international humanitarian law.
+While countervalue targeting is often considered necessary for mutual deterrence (under the logic of MAD), it directly conflicts with the principle of distinction.
+In its 1996 Advisory Opinion on the Legality of the Threat or Use of Nuclear Weapons, the International Court of Justice (ICJ) concluded that the threat or use of nuclear weapons would "generally be contrary to the rules of international law applicable in armed conflict" particularly the prohibition against targeting civilians.
+Nevertheless, the Court could not conclude definitively on the legality of such a threat in an "extreme circumstance of self-defence, in which the very survival of a State would be at stake."
+Nuclear-armed states frequently cite this legal ambiguity to justify maintaining countervalue capabilities as an ultimate deterrent within their strategic doctrines.